 3. Search for an exact phrase

 By using quotation marks (“) around the phrase you’d like to search to find the exact phrase, with the same words in the same order.
-This search trick comes in handy when you want to find the use of a particular quote in different website.
+This search trick comes in handy when you want to find the use of a particular quote on different website.

-e.g: “May the force be with you” — searching this will find different websites that used same ‘May the Force be with you’ phrase.
+e.g: “May the force be with you” — searching this will find different websites that used the same ‘May the Force be with you’ phrase.